Become an Expat in the Netherlands

 Can I move to the Netherlands without a job?

-As mentioned above, to move to the Netherlands you’ll need to secure a residency or work visa.
+As previously mentioned, to move to the Netherlands you’ll need to secure a residence or work visa.
 Unfortunately if you need to work while you are in the Netherlands you won’t be able to move until you’ve secured your work permit.

 What jobs are in demand in the Netherlands?